ChrisLMerrill/museide/README.md

 # Binary releases

 Binary releases of this software are [available for Windows](http://ide4selenium.com/download).
 If you just want to run the software, the binary releases are recommended.
-That build also includes automatic updates.
+That build also includes automatic updates and a UI for installation of projects extensions.

 # Building from source